The average cost of private bunion surgery in the UK (2025)

 Bunion surgery is usually done under local anaesthesia, where you stay awake during your operation.
 However, surgeons sometimes use general anaesthesia; they'll discuss the best option for you before your surgery.

-annotated images of an xray showing hallux valgus bunion and bunionette on a foot
+Annotated images of an xray showing hallux valgus bunion and bunionette on a foot.
+Average cost of private bunion surgery in UK.

 Aftercare in hospital